 Michigan retail betting came (relatively) quickly, but it took over a year from when Gov. Gretchen Whitmer signed sports betting into law until Michigan sports bettors could place their first legal wager.

 Michigan will allow statewide mobile wagering, the most critical component of an effective market.
 Online betting makes up between 80-98% of mature sports betting markets with both options.

 The state also allows any eligible user to sign up for any licensed sportsbook from anywhere within state lines.
 There is no in-person sign-up requirement, meaning bettors can register, deposit and bet for all sportsbooks without having to leave home.

 There also should be roughly two-dozen online sportsbooks, plenty for a competitive market.
 All major brands such as DraftKings, FanDuel, MGM, PointsBet, Penn National, William Hill and many more are poised to accept players in Michigan.

 The reason for the competition is that like Colorado, a recent state that legalized in 2020, the Michigan sports betting bill is a very solid one.
 The tax rate is just 8.4%, lower than the standard 10% we've seen in a variety of states.
 Some are even up at 20% or beyond, which can hurt both the availability of operators to enter the market and also how aggressive they are with promos and odds.

 That problem won't exist with Michigan: Because of the solid legislation and huge market — the state has an estimated 10 million people as of 2020 — there will be no sportsbook that won't want to be live as soon as they can.
 And because costs will be lower compared to other states, they'll be able to be aggressive with odds and promos, which directly benefits the consumer.
 That will be especially true in the early months of Michigan sports betting as operators rush out of the gate to acquire users and gain market share before the market matures.

-Michigan's biggest problem is that its promising market has taken so long to go live.
+Michigan's biggest problem is that its promising market took so long to go live.